openhab/org.openhab.binding.zwave/doc/qubino/zmnhkd_0_0.md

 ### Parameter 47: Antifreeze

 Antifreeze
-Set value means at which temperature the device will be turned on even if the thermostat was manually set to off.
+<p&gtSet value means at which temperature the device will be turned on even if the thermostat was manually set to off.
 Antifreeze is activated only in heating mode.
-It uses a hysteresis determined in parameters no. 43 and 44.
-• default value 50 (5,0 °C)
-• 0 - 127 = 0,0°C to 12,7 °C
-• 1001 - 1127 = - 0,1°C to - 12,7 °C
-• 255 - Antifreeze functionality disabled
+It uses a hysteresis determined in parameters no. 43 and 44.<br /&gt • default value 50 (5,0 °C)<br /&gt • 0 - 127 = 0,0°C to 12,7 °C<br /&gt • 1001 - 1127 = - 0,1°C to - 12,7 °C<br /&gt • 255 - Antifreeze functionality disabled</p&gt
 Values in the range 0 to 1127 may be set.

 The manufacturer defined default value is ```50```.